3vcloud/HeicToJpegConverter/README.md

 This application adds a context menu to windows; when right clicking on one (or more) HEIC files, you can easily convert to JPG.

 ## How to use
+You only need to to steps 1-4 once.

-1. Download the exe from the Assets section of the [latest release](https://github.com/3vcloud/HeicToJpegConverter/releases).
+1. Download the zip from the Assets section of the [latest release](https://github.com/3vcloud/HeicToJpegConverter/releases).
+2. Extract the zip somewhere onto your computer.
-2. Run the downloaded application
+3. Run HeicToJpegConverter.exe from the extracted files.
-3. Click "Install Context" to add an extra option to the context menu of HEIC files in windows.
+4. Click "Install Context" to add an extra option to the context menu of HEIC files in windows.
-4. Right click on any HEIC file and click "Convert to JPEG"
+5. Right click on any HEIC file and click "Convert to JPEG"